stardust342/mybb-disposable-email-blacklist/README.md

+I recommend using this plugin: https://community.mybb.com/mods.php?action=view&pid=1239

+He has many more blocked domains and updates the plugin frequently.

 # MyBB Disposable Email Blacklist
 MyBB Plugin which blocks over 1000 known anonymous, disposable, or spam email providers or services.